Joe Son: Acting career

-Crimes
+Torture and manslaughter convictions

 Joe Son was first arrested for kicking in the door of a roommate's car.
 He pleaded guilty to felony vandalism on May 16, 2008, whereupon he was sentenced to probation and 60 days in jail.
-On August 18, 2008, he was taken into custody and given an additional 90 days in jail, due to a probation violation for failing to report to the Department of Probation and keep them informed of his current residence.
-As a condition of his original plea agreement, Son was required to provide a DNA sample.
-In early October 2008, his DNA sample was linked to a gang rape on Christmas Eve, 1990.
+As a condition of his plea agreement, Son was required to provide a DNA sample.
+On August 18, 2008, he was taken into custody and given an additional 90 days in jail for failing to report to the Department of Probation and keep them informed of his current residence.
+In early October 2008, his DNA sample was matched to a sexual assault cold case that occurred on Christmas Eve, 1990.
 Already in custody for a probation violation, Son was arrested at the Theo Lacy facility on October 7, 2008.

+On December 24, 1990, the anonymous victim was walking back to her apartment alone with her dog.
+Son distracted her by asking for directions and pretending he was lost.
+Son, and accomplice Santiago Gaitan, a friend from high school, then forcibly dragged her to their car, and threatened to kill her.
+Son and Gaitan repeatedly raped, sodomized, tortured, and pistol whipped the woman.
+Eventually, after pushing her out of the car naked and carrying out a mock execution, Son released her.
+Investigators collected DNA from the woman and created composite sketches, but there was not a large enough DNA databank in 1990 to make a connection, and the sketches went unrecognized.

+After Son's 2008 arrest, the search began for his accomplice.
+Gaitan was identified when a photograph of Joe Son was paired with the sketches, and detectives matched his DNA to the crime scene.